kurrik/roomanna/blog.roomanna.com/jekyll/_posts/2010-12-04-packaging-chrome-extensions.markdown

 Some considerations:

- * I don't want to check the .crx files into the source tree because of the hassles involved with binary files in source control.
-We've had some issues with the generated zip files, so managing two sets of archives seems like it could be trouble.
+ * I didn't want to check the .crx files into the source tree because of the hassles involved with binary files in source control.
+We've had some issues with the generated zip files, so managing two sets of archives seemed like it could be trouble.

  * The extension docs are hosted on App Engine, meaning there are some